rayepeng/newBlog/content/_index.md

     paddingY: 0
     align: center
     title:
-      - HUGO
+      - Welcome!
     subtitle:
-      - The world’s fastest framework for building websites
+      - The quieter you become the more you are able to hear
     titleColor:
     titleShadow: true
     titleFontSize: 44